vihoikka/spacerAQ_vh/README.md

 # Instructions
 The analysis is run using the shell pipeline spacerpipeline_hoikkala_etal_2020.sh.
-Several steps need to be taken to setup the run after downloading the files on your computer (remember to maintain folder structure)
+Some steps need to be taken to setup the run after downloading the files on your computer (remember to maintain folder structure)

 ## 1. Install dependencies
 The list of necessary dependencies are in the file environment.yml.
 The easiest way to install them is to create a new [Anaconda](https://www.anaconda.com/distribution/) environment with the command `conda env create -f environment.yml` while in the root folder.
 This will create a new conda environment named spacerAQ_vh_2020.
 Activate this environment to continue.

-## 2. Locate your trimmomatic-0.36.jar and copy it in the root folder (same folder where environment.yml is located)
-... or modify the script to indicate where your trimmomatic file is located.
-It is also possible to skip trimming - this will not dramatically alter the results (but requires you to modify file paths in spacerpipeline_hoikkala_etal_2020.sh).

-## 3. Download raw data files
+## 2. Download raw data files
 Link for the raw data is in the materials and methods file.
 Copy these fastq files to the folder pipeline/raw_reads.

-## 4. Run the pipeline
+## 3. Run the pipeline
 Use command `sh spacerpipeline_hoikkala_etal_2020.sh`

 # R